 What are my rights during an organizing campaign and election?

 Can I oppose the union?
 Yes!
 You absolutely have the legal right to oppose the union.
 You also have the right to let other associates know your opinion and can voice your opinion in appropriate ways.
-For example, in conversations during break or lunch time, before or after work.
+For example, one option is in conversations during break or lunch time, before or after work.

 If I want to make flyers to show my support for the company, can I use the copy machine in the manager’s office?
 The law prohibits a company from assisting your efforts to oppose the union; however, you certainly have the right to actively campaign against the union.
 If you do choose to campaign against the union, you have to do that without company assistance.